 Thanks to generous corporate sponsors, Alumni, and Northwestern University, all the expenses for the program - including tuition, room and board, textbooks, and transportation* - are covered.
 Please contact us for more information if you have any questions or concerns.

 * We cover the cost of round-trip transportation for students who live more than 90-miles outside of Chicago.

 How Do I apply?

-The application will be released in March 2017, so please check back here for updates.
+Please click here to begin the application process.
 There is a limit to the number of students who can be accommodated in our program, with a cap at 25 students.
 We will be reviewing applications on a first come first serve basis, so it is in your best interest to apply earlier rather than later.
+Please apply no later than Wednesday, May 10, 2017.
 This program is only open to students who have been accepted to the McCormick School of Engineering & Applied Sciences and will be attending Northwestern in the fall.

 Chanda Davis – EXCEL ’99, MechE ’03 – Chanda grew up outside of Nashville, TN.
 During her time at Northwestern, she was very active in our student chapter of the National Society of Black Engineers.
 She was elected as the Vice Chair and helped the chapter receive national recognition in 2001.
 She also was a head counselor for EXCEL and even as an alum who lives out of state, finds the time to come back and speak with the current EXCEL students.
 She works as a Senior Engineer for Procter & Gamble and lives in Cincinnati, OH.